oceanprotocol/docs/developers/ocean-cli/publish.md

-# Publish a dataset
+# Publish a Dataset 📤

-Once the RPC environment variable has been configured, we can proceed to publish a new dataset on the connected network.
-The flexibility of our setup allows us to easily switch to a different network by simply substituting the RPC endpoint with one corresponding to another network.
+Once you've configured the RPC environment variable, you're ready to publish a new dataset on the connected network.
+Our flexible setup allows you to switch to a different network simply by substituting the RPC endpoint with one corresponding to another network. 🌐

-To initiate this process, we'll begin by updating the helper DDO example named "SimpleDownloadDataset.json".
-This example can be found in the "./metadata" folder, which is located at the root directory of the cloned Ocean CLI project.
+To initiate the dataset publishing process, we'll start by updating the helper [DDO](../ddo-specification.md)(Decentralized Data Object) example named "SimpleDownloadDataset.json."
+This example can be found in the "./metadata" folder, located at the root directory of the cloned Ocean CLI project.

 ```json
 {